PhilNad/with-respect-to/README.md

-# With-Respect-To (+ Expressed-In)
+# With-Respect-To
-Simple library that manages databases of 3D transformations with explicit accessors.
+With-Respect-To (WRT) is a lightweight, high-performance library for managing 3D transformations easily with a centralized database approach.
+This library is meant to be used whenever you need to read/write the pose of a frame, freeing yourself from the worry of error-prone computations.

 ## Goals
 - Simple.
 A single 3D convention is used and is explicitly defined.
 - Fast.
 The user should not worry about the overhead of calling accessors.
 - Accessible.
-Information is accessible from a variety of interfaces on Linux (Python, Julia, Bash).
+Information is accessible from a variety of interfaces on Linux (Python, C++, Bash).
 - Minimalist.
 The API contains as few methods as possible.

 ## Usage